Digital receipts and expense tracking for MTD compliance

 Top apps for receipt capture and tracking

 Several apps make capturing receipts and tracking expenses as straightforward as possible.
-Here's a comparison:
+These tools can help streamline the process and ensure accuracy in your records.
+Here's a comparison of some leading options:

-- Dext (formerly Receipt Bank): Known for powerful data extraction and integration capabilities.
+- Dext (formerly Receipt Bank): Known for its powerful data extraction and integration capabilities, Dext allows you to quickly capture and categorise receipts, making it easier to keep your records in order.

-- FreeAgent: Ideal for freelancers and small businesses with straightforward accounting needs.
+- FreeAgent: This app is ideal for freelancers and small businesses with straightforward accounting needs, offering a simple solution for managing expenses and invoices.

 Categorising expenses correctly